snakemake/snakemake-executor-plugin-slurm/docs/further.md

 export SNAKEMAKE_PROFILE="$HOME/.config/snakemake"
 ```

-Further note, that there is further development ongoing to enable differentiation of file access patterns.
+==This is ongoing development.
+Eventually you will be able to annotate different file access patterns.==

 ## Summary: